ong8181/micDNA-beads/README.md

 # Liscence
 This code is released under the MIT License, see LICENSE.

+# Impotant notes
+If you want to run all analyses including No. 00 (bcl2fastq and Claident demultiplex), you need raw MiSeq data files.
+Please contact ong8181@gmail.com.
+If you want to run the analyses from No.01, you need fastq files registered in DRA.
+Please download sequence files (see sequence data availability below).
+Please note that Running scripts No.00, 01_1 and 01_2 may take time.

 # Software and package versions
 ### 1. For the sequence processing:
 Claident 0.2.2018.05.29, Blast 2.8.1, R 3.5.2, Rcpp 1.0.0, dada2 1.10.1, ShortRead 1.40.1, tidyverse 1.2.1